LucySuslova/LucySuslova.github.io/_posts/2020-01-15-kotlin-robots.md

 its features help a lot to reduce code lines, it provides null-safety mechanism, data classes and other cool features.

 My plan is to highlight some language features and give a short example of usage.
-Of course, it is not a complete overview of all existing features, just those of them that I used when developing test scripts with espresso for Android native app.
+Of course, it is not a complete overview of all existing features, just those of them that I used when developing test scripts with Espresso for Android native app.

 So let's start.